 The garden is located at Quinta dos Loridos, a 100-acre farm in Central Portugal.
 It’s the place where the Bacalhôa wines of Portugal are made.
 If you have the time, it’s also worth visiting the vineyards.
 Visit the Bacalhôa Winery Museum and discover its history during the one-hour-long tour.
 A visit to the Bacalhôa Winery Museum also includes tasting three delicious wines.

-Buddha Eden, the restaurant, and the shop are open daily, apart from December 25th and January 1st.
+Buddha Eden, the restaurant, and the shop are open daily, except for December 25th and January 1st.

 Between May and September, you can visit between 9 AM and 7 PM.
 The garden is open between 9 AM and 6 PM from October until April.
 The last admission is half an hour before closing time.

 You can buy your tickets at the entrance of Buddha Eden.
-Access to the garden costs € 5,00 per person, and the train is an additional € 5,00 per person.
+Access to the garden costs € 6,00 per person, and the train is an additional € 6,00 per person.
 Children under the age of 12 can enter for free.
 After your visit, you can enjoy two small complimentary wines in the shop for a tasting.
-As Buddha Eden is so big, purchasing tickets in advance is not necessary.
+As Buddha Eden is so big, purchasing Bacalhôa Buddha Eden tickets in advance is not necessary.

 Places nearby